Navid200/xDrip/docs/Restart-G6-sensor.md

 1. Tap on stop sensor (top left menu).
 Tap on "STOP SENSOR".
 There will be "stop sensor" as a queue item on the G5/G6 status page.
 The queue will clear in 5 minutes.
 Then, you will see Sensor: Stopped on the G5/G6 status page.
-You tap on stop even if the sensor has already stopped if the "start sensor" option is not available.
+Tap on stop sensor even if the sensor has already stopped if the "start sensor" option is not available.
 Wait 5 minutes.
 Only after the "stop sensor" note has cleared the queue should you proceed to step 2.
 If day 10 has ended and the sensor has already stopped, and the "Start Sensor" option is already available under the top left menu, you can skip step 1.
 If you had a sensor start failed message, you may still see that message instead.